Regalia of Romania: The Scepter of King Ferdinand I

 The Scepter of Ferdinand I, was constructed in Alba-Iulia for the coronation of King Ferdinand I in 1922.
 It was presented to the king on May 10, 1920 by six girls from the orphanage Radu Voda, and is inscribed "King Ferdinand I, King of the Romanians is presented this gift by his people as a reward for his worthiness and good governance of the country during the years 1916-1919".
 At the top are four images of peasants in national costumes representing Transylvania, Bessarabia, Bukovina and the ancient kingdom Romania.
 The head of an eagle sits atop the scepter and symbolizes the Latin origin of the Romanians.

 The Scepter of King Carol II

 The Scepter of Carol II was presented by Romanian Army officials to King Carol II in 1940 for the 10th anniversary of his ascension to the throne.
 This scepter is similar to the Scepter of Ferdinand I.

 The Sword of King Carol I

-The Sword of King Carol I of Romania was a present to King Carol I by Ottoman Sultan Abdul-Aziz.
+The Sword of King Carol I of Romania was a present to King Carol I by Ottoman Sultan Abdulaziz.
 Its blade is crafted from Damascus steel and it has a gold plated handgrip.
 The sheath contains 1140 jewels, including 46 diamonds.